-If you are a working parent living in South Africa, there is a good range of childcare options and pre-schools in South Africa available.
+If you’re a working parent in South Africa, there is a good range of childcare options and pre-schools in South Africa available.
 This comprehensive guide tells you everything you need to know including how to enroll your child in pre-school, requirements for pre-grade R and Grade R pupils, what’s on the Grade R curriculum, together with costs you can expect to pay for preschools and daycare facilities.

-Subsequently, preschools in South Africa provide a Grade R curriculum recognised by the governments Early Childhood Development (ECD) program.
+Subsequently, preschools in South Africa provide a Grade R curriculum recognized by the governments Early Childhood Development (ECD) program.
 It is the general consensus that successful early childhood development is an effort between parents, the community and the government.

 The primary goal of the ECD program is to protect children’s rights to an education and develop their emotional, social and physical potential.
 The ECD program utilizes different learning processes, enabling children to learn about the environment and themselves.

 The rights of young South African children (ages 0-3) are expansive and include:

 - adequate nutrition and healthcare

 - an adult with whom to form an attachment

 - an adult who can understand and respond to their signals